ozwillo/ozwillo-ozenergy/README.md

 To put it in production, also set : (noauth)devmode props to false, kernel.base_uri and your application credentials (client_*) as appropriate for the chosen target Ozwillo environment, and application.url.

-* In the file ozwillo-ozenergy/oz-energy/src/main/java/org/ozwillo/energy/spark/EnergyAggregationServices.java, replace SparkHome value and mavenRepository by your own paths.

 * Then do (in the oz-energy subproject) :

 ```